 For your security, safety and well being, the hospital prohibits any sales solicitations to patients.
-If the event that you are approached by a sales agent while in hospital, please notify staff on your Nursing Unit who will immediately contact Security.
+If the event that you are approached by a sales agent while in hospital, please notify staff on your patient care unit who will immediately contact Security.

 All hospital staff related to the operation of the hospital on a day-to-day basis can be identified by their photo identification badge worn while on duty.